LibraStack/Match3-SDK/README.md

 ## About

-A Match 3 game template with two implementations to fill the playing field.
+A Match 3 game template with three implementations to fill the playing field.

 ## Known Issues